lgalaz/fullstack-javascript/typescript/Enums/explanation.md

 type Role = 'admin' | 'user';
 ```

 Prefer unions when you do not need a runtime enum object.
+Unions are erased at compile time, tree-shake well, and avoid the extra JS output that enums produce.
+They also make it easier to interop with JSON or API payloads that already use string literals.

 ## Interview Questions and Answers